AugustusHuang/jsimple/ECMA.md

 	     (eval `(function (lambda ,(generic-function-lambda-list (symbol-function name))
 	               (,name ,(car (generic-function-lambda-list (symbol-function name))))))))))

 Use this kind of wrapper funcall.

+All internal slots are created instance-wise, and they are inherited since their number won't decrease.
+Common properties are created instance-wise, they are inherited since every instance will have such kind of properties, non-common properites will be created as a list in slot, use soft-inherit method to inherit those properties.
+All properties will be of type property.